cloudfoundry/cf-networking-release/src/example-apps/raw-response/README.md

 ## How to use it

 1. Create a file in this directory named `output-data`, and put the exact response you returned by the app there.
+See an example in `example-output-data`.

 1. Either `cf push` the app to CloudFoundry, or `go run .` to run locally.